pyari-k/pyari-k.github.io/_posts/2022-12-02-Docker-For-Developers.md

 docker run demo
 ```

-If we do the above, the code should succesfully run.
+If we do the above, the code should execute succesfully.
 Irrespective of the version of Python on your machine, the version printed out via the code would be 3.10 (As seen in the picture)
  ![_config.yml]({{ site.baseurl }}/images/docker_demo_success_docker.png)

 ### What really happened?
 The code did not run on our existing infrastructure as it is.
 Docker created an isolated container environment for us to run our code.
 The advantages we get because of this are as follows:
 * The existing infrastrucure on your machine doesn't get tampered with.
 This would mean that, if you had a Python version of 3.8 on your machine and you were running your own codes with 3.8 version, this particular set up will not affect your other codes.
-That is because the version of Python on your code remains 3.8 even though the code we tried to run ran on Python 3.10. *The version `3.10` was set only  inside the container.*
+That is because the version of Python on your code remains 3.8 even though the code we tried to run ran on Python 3.10. *The version `3.10` was set only  inside the container.
+And so are the libraries*

 * If the same repo is passed onto anyone else, they get the same experience as what you got on your machine